 Naval’s point is clear: Even the best and most noble answers to the eternal question are not immune to the logic of Agrippa’s Trilemma.
 Is it to take responsibility, to leave the world a better place or 42?
 There’s no escaping the dreaded ‘why’-question.
 Sometimes, life just feels like being trapped in a car with a three-year-old.

-Now, applying his happiness skills, Naval interprets this conundrum in a positive way.
+Now, applying his happiness skills, Naval positively interprets this conundrum.
 The fact that there isn’t a universal answer means we are all free to explore our own.
 If true, this has even bigger implications.
 If even the most fundamental question of our existence is structured that way, there’s plenty of room for free expression beyond.

 This brings us to one last characteristic of Naval’s practical philosophy, its openness to individual answers and solutions.
 While his insights give people a clear direction, there’s a humility in the philosopher’s admission that at the end of the day we all get to make up our own answers.